Epicatechin – Product Information

 Epicatechin is a promising research chemical that has been shown to have some intriguing properties.
 Flavanols are a subclass of flavonoids that have been studied for their potential health benefits.
 Flavanols are bioactive compounds in various foods, including dark chocolate, cocoa, grape seeds, green tea, berries, and apples.

-Epicatechin is a promising compound that has the potential to support brain function, metabolism, energy, athletic performance, lean muscle, and to promote blood flow, according to research.
+Epicatechin is a promising compound that has the potential to support brain function, metabolism, energy, athletic performance, lean muscle, and promote blood flow, according to research.
 [R]

 Epicatechin has a chemical formula of C15H14O6, wherein to calculate molar mass, one should compute the unified atomic mass units, which would be 290.26 g/mol.